bbauska/Anti-Project2025/anti.md

 retroactive.”
 [Bankrate, 11/8/23]</li>
 </ul>

-Project 2025 called on the next president to issue an EO making the HUD Secretary a member of the Committee on Foreign Investment in the U.S., allowing more oversight to address foreign threats, particularly from China.
+<p>Project 2025 called on the next president to issue an EO making the HUD Secretary a member of
+the Committee on Foreign Investment in the U.S., allowing more oversight to address foreign threats, particularly from China.
 “The President should issue an executive order making the HUD Secretary a member of the Committee on Foreign Investment in the U.S., which will gain broader oversight authorities to address foreign threats, particularly from China with oversight of foreign ownership of real estate in both rental and ownership markets of single-family and multifamily housing,26 with trillions worth of real estate secured across HUD’s portfolio.”
-[Department of Housing and Urban Development, Project 2025, accessed 6/24/24]
+[Department of Housing and Urban Development, Project 2025, accessed 6/24/24]</p>

-Project 2025 recommended restricting eligibility for first time homebuyers and stopping affirmative obligation authorities for single-family housing programs.
+<p>Project 2025 recommended restricting eligibility for first time homebuyers and stopping
+affirmative obligation authorities for single-family housing programs.
 “Statutorily restricting eligibility for first-time homebuyers and abandoning the affirmative obligation authorities erected for the single- family housing programs across federal agencies and government-sponsored enterprises.”
-[Department of Housing and Urban Development, Project 2025, accessed 6/24/24]
+[Department of Housing and Urban Development, Project 2025, accessed 6/24/24]</p>

 <ul>
   <li>● First time homebuyer qualifications include: